 Teaching English at the College Level

-Four-year college teaching positions in the United States typically require a doctoral degree (a PhD), either already completed or nearly completed; the competition for positions teaching English in college is intense, as there are many more candidates with doctoral degrees than there are positions, and especially tenure-track positions.
-It may be possible to find some part-time or adjunct teaching work with only a Master’s, and teaching creative writing typically requires a Master’s of Fine Arts (from a creative writing program) rather than the doctorate.
+Permanent four-year college teaching positions in the United States typically require a doctoral degree (a PhD), either already completed or nearly completed; the competition for positions teaching English in college can be brutal and dispiriting, as there are many more candidates with doctoral degrees than there are positions, and especially tenure-track positions.
+It may be possible to find some part-time or adjunct teaching work with only a Master’s degree, and teaching creative writing typically requires a Master’s of Fine Arts (from a creative writing program) rather than the doctorate.
 The UVa English Department’s PhD and MFA programs are two of the finest in the country and can give you a sense of what such programs require for admission and entail for completion.
 But because of the competitive job environment, completion of such a degree can in no way be thought of as guaranteeing a teaching position.
-When considering a career as a college professor of English, it is also important to recognize that most American colleges and universities, even four-year (state) ones, are not like UVa, and most foster very different kinds of research and teaching careers from those of UVa professors.
+When considering a career as a college professor of English, it is also important to recognize that most American colleges and universities, even four-year (state) ones, are not like UVa, and most foster very different kinds of careers from those of UVa professors; most college teaching positions entail much more teaching and much less research support than those of many of your UVA professors.
 Any member of the English Department faculty can advise you about these careers; a faculty member who knows your work well will be better equipped to talk to you about graduate programs you might consider applying to and your prospects of success.

 Two-year college teaching positions require at least an undergraduate degree, almost always some graduate work, and sometimes a completed PhD.
 Though two-year teaching careers too vary, they generally focus mainly on teaching (though such faculty do often contribute important research).
-The Modern Language Association provides an overview of community college English teaching careers.
+The Modern Language Association's Committee on Community Colleges tracks opportunities for teaching community college English.
 Major initiatives to make higher education more affordable and more efficient have focused on community colleges, and there may be more teaching opportunities at these schools in the years ahead.
 Two-year colleges do some of the most important teaching in the United States, and there have been many testimonials as to the desirability of teaching positions at these schools.